ibm-messaging/mq-mqi-nodejs/README.md

 All the application-level MQI verbs are now implemented.

-There are no structure definitions for most MQ elements in message contents such as the MQRFH2 headers.
+There are no structure definitions for most MQ elements in message contents such as the MQCIH structure.
 When putting messages, JavaScript Buffers and strings can be used; when getting messages, data is always returned in a Buffer.
-The amqsget samples show one way to convert that Buffer to a string for printing.
+T

 However there is now a definition and sample program to manipulate the Dead Letter Header (MQDLH).
 This should be considered experimental for now - there may be better ways to work with the structures.

-The default behaviour assumes use of a local queue manager.
+There is also a definition for the MQRFH2 structure header, though not for the individual folders and properties that may be added to that structure.

+The amqsget sample shows ways to process the returned message, including extracting details from the MQDLH and MQRFH2 structures if they are part of the message.

+## Local queue manager connectivity

+The C MQ library is dynamically loaded at runtime.
+By default, this package will try to load the library from the `node_modules` directory associated with the application.

+For platforms where the MQ Redistributable Client exists and has been installed, this means that local bindings connections will not work to connect to a queue manager, even if there is also a full MQ installation on the machine.
+Only client connections can be used by the Redistributable Client libraries.
+Trying to connect to a local queue manager will likely result in an **MQRC_Q_MGR_NAME_ERROR** (2058) error.

+To override this default behaviour and to permit use of local bindings connections, the full MQ installation libraries must be used instead.
+There are two mechanisms to do this:
+* Set the `MQIJS_NOREDIST` environment variable during `npm install` so that the Redist Client package is not downloaded and installed in the `node_modules` directory.
+* Set the `MQIJS_PREFER_INSTALLED_LIBRARY` environment variable at runtime

+The use of the Redist Client libraries is preferred wherever possible, so that new function can be introduced regardless of the version of MQ that has been "properly" installed on a machine.

+## Client connectivity

-Client connections should work if defined via
+Client connections work in the usual way.
+* Definitions can be set up externally via CCDT or the MQSERVER environment variable
+* Definitions can be set up programmatically via the MQCD and MQSCO structures passed to *Connx()*

+To force client connections, even when there is a full MQ server set of libraries installed and loaded:
-CCDT or MQSERVER environment variable and the program sets the MQCNO_CLIENT_BINDING flag in the MQCNO options during *Connx()* or sets the MQ_CONNECT_TYPE environment variable to "CLIENT".
-The package also includes an implementation of the MQCD and MQSCO structures to permit programmatic creation of client connection details.
+* The program can set the `MQCNO_CLIENT_BINDING` flag in the MQCNO options during *Connx()*
+* You can set the `MQ_CONNECT_TYPE` environment variable to "CLIENT".

 ## Extra operations
 The package includes a couple of verbs that are not standard in the MQI.